zitouni/oai-cn5g-fed/docs/CONFIGURATION.md

 | `nssf`         | [NSSF](#nssf)                 | NSSF         |
 | `upf`          | [UPF](#upf)                   | UPF          |

-The default values described in this document are the values that are taken by the NF if you do not specify it in the configuration file.
+The default values described in this document are the values that are taken by the NF if you do not specify them in the configuration file.
 If there is no default value here, you need to configure it.

+When a default value is provided, but the value is indicated as "mandatory", it means that it is essential for the NF to function, but we provide default values to make the configuration easier.

 ## Log Level